matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 [Audience laughter]

-But we really did believe it.
+But we really did believe it!
 We totally did.
 And it does not help.
 It really does not help for the big problems.
+The top, the big wide ones.

 [Time 0:35:04]